 You're in the right place for court matters!

 These nominees lack demographic diversity, and many are aligned with right-wing efforts that undermine civil rights, press freedom, access to justice, and corporate accountability.
+They are:

 What You Can Do Right Now!